About the Company

 "Fair trade is an approach to business and to development based on dialogue, transparency, and respect that seeks to create greater equity in the international trading system." -Fair Trade Federation

-We chose to focus on fair trade goods not because we are holier-than-thou elitist jerks, but because we wanted our business to support business practices that are fair for everyone, including our customers, and show everyone that fair trade goods are not only for people that can afford $300 sheets.
+We chose to focus on fair trade goods not because we are self-righteous, but because we wanted our business to support business practices that are fair for everyone, including our customers, and show everyone that fair trade goods are not only for people that can afford luxury goods.
 Most of our pieces are under sold for under $30 and we intend to keep it that way.
 And yes, that is with our producers already being paid fairly for their work!

 Owner April Pagliassotti with her extended family in Mandalay, Burma (2016)

 Additionally, we wish to spread awareness and the practice of fair trade both stateside and particularly to Burma where the owner's mother was born.
 For the last several decades, until 2008's constitutional referendum in attempt to create a new democratic government, Burma was under military rule.
 Furthermore, despite opening up to international investment and recent economic reform, more than 1/3 of its population still lives in poverty.